Antidepressant Withdrawal or Depression Reoccurrence? What Healthcare Providers Should Know

-Patients who discontinue an antidepressant may do so for many reasons: they may feel like it isn’t working, may feel unable to cope with side effects, or don’t feel the need to take it anymore because they aren’t experiencing depressive symptoms.
+People who stop taking antidepressants may do so for many reasons: they may feel like it isn’t working, may feel unable to cope with side effects, or may not feel the need to take it anymore because they aren’t experiencing depressive symptoms.

-While not recommended, some patients may reduce or abruptly stop their medication intake without, or against, medical advice.
-Harvard Health warns that doing so could cause the patient to experience depression relapse.
+While not recommended, some people may reduce or abruptly stop taking their medication without or against medical advice.
+An article in Harvard Health warns that doing so without medical advice may cause the patient to experience symptoms related to depression relapse.

-Further, if patients stop taking antidepressants, they may experience symptoms of antidepressant withdrawal.
+Further, if people stop taking antidepressants, they may experience symptoms of antidepressant withdrawal.
 Antidepressant withdrawal describes new symptoms experienced shortly after discontinuing an antidepressant.
-Those symptoms can be remembered using the mnemonic FINISH, described in an article in the Canadian Medical Association Journal (CMAJ) as:
+Those symptoms may be remembered using the mnemonic FINISH, described in an article in the Canadian Medical Association Journal (CMAJ) as:

 “Flu-like symptoms (lethargy, fatigue, headache, achiness, sweating)